-Former North Carolina health official selected as new head of the CDC
+Former North Carolina health official is picked to be new CDC director

 Cohen was raised on Long Island, New York.
 Her mom was a nurse practitioner.
 Cohen has a medical degree from Yale and a master’s in public health from Harvard.

 She also has been an advocate.
-She was a founding member and former executive director of Doctors for America, which pushes to expand health insurance coverage and address issues like racial and ethnic disparities.
+She was a founding member and former executive director of Doctors for America, which pushes to expand health insurance coverage and address racial and ethnic disparities.
 Another founder was Dr. Vivek Murthy, the U.S. surgeon general.
 The group formed in the midst of an effort to organize doctors into political action and support Barack Obama’s candidacy for president.

 Cohen started working for the federal government in 2008 at the U.S. Department of Veterans Affairs, where she served as deputy director for women’s health services.
 She later held a series of federal jobs, many of them with the Centers for Medicare and Medicaid Services, rising to chief operating officer.